The Cost of Complexity: The Hidden Drag on Your Marketing Effectiveness

 Because of all these factors and more, companies that choose Adobe (or an equally rigid, behemoth platform) usually end up only moving a portion of the websites over that they had originally scoped, leaving the remaining ones scattered across a bevy of legacy solutions, waiting for their turn to be migrated over to the (ahem) promised land.

 In the meantime, other stakeholders and divisions within the company may need to rebrand, launch new products, stand up microsites, add blogs - you name it - and they can't wait the typical 2 to 3 years it can take for an Adobe implementation.
 So, out of desperation and pressure to be agile, they find their own cut-rate solutions by standing up lightweight, consumer-grade platforms like Wordpress or Umbraco.
-In a recent study of over 4000 brands with revenue over 500MM in revenue, it's reported that 35% of them are using Wordpress in one form or another.
+In the ultimate example of the cost of complexity, a recent study of over 4000 brands with revenue over 500MM in revenue, it's reported that 35% of them are using Wordpress in one form or another.

 Inconsistent Brand Experiences.